Starraider/devTYPO3v13Vite/TASKS.md

 ## Dependencies

-### TYPO3 Core
+### TYPO3 Core ✅
-- File Abstraction Layer (FAL)
+- File Abstraction Layer (FAL) - Used for file management
-- TYPO3 File Upload API
+- TYPO3 File Upload API - Implemented with FileUpload attributes
-- TYPO3 Security Framework
+- TYPO3 Security Framework - Integrated

-### Frontend Libraries
+### Frontend Libraries ✅
-- Bootstrap 5 for UI components
+- Bootstrap 5 for UI components - Used for modals and buttons
-- JavaScript for form handling
+- JavaScript for form handling - Implemented for modal reset
 - SCSS for styling

-### Custom Extensions
+### Custom Extensions ✅
-- Existing leseohren extension structure
+- Existing leseohren extension structure - Integrated
-- Integration with current models and controllers
+- Integration with current models and controllers - Completed